Thoughts on Therapy

 Another way that therapy can help individuals with anxiety is by providing coping strategies and techniques to manage anxiety in the moment.
 As a therapist, I teach people deep breathing exercises, progressive muscle relaxation, visualization, and grounding techniques to help them manage their anxiety more effectively.

-If your life is in imminent danger, please call 999
+If yours, or someones else’s life is in imminent danger, please call 999